dougeby/IntuneDocs/InTuneDocs/EndUser/enroll-your-w81-or-rt81-windows.md

 # required metadata

 title: Enroll your Windows 8.1 or Windows RT 8.1 device | Microsoft Intune
-description: enroll Windows 8.1 or Windows RT 8.1 device
+description: Describes how to enroll a Windows 8.1 or Windows RT 8.1 device in Intune
 keywords:
 author: Staciebarker
 manager: jeffgilb